ant-wireless/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > ###Exclusive New Features for ANT+ Members
 > ####<i>(ANT+ Members get exclusive access to new profiles for a given period of time, will be released publically at a later time)</i>
 >
-> * Add Fitness Equipment Open Access support
-> * Add Fitness Equipment Trainer Profile support
+> * Add Fitness Equipment Controls (including trainer, stationary bike, and open broadcast connections) support
 > * Add support for bike speed and cadence new pages 4 and 5
 > * Add support for battery identifier and number of batteries information to battery status event
 > <br>